ride90/youtube-to-mp3/README.md

 # YouTube to mp3
 Command line tool for converting YouTube videos to mp3 files.

-:green_book: Created for educational purposes only.
+:green_book: Created for educational purposes only (my 1st Go program).

 ## Usage